pytchlang/pytch-tutorials/chase-game/tutorial.md

 {{< commit add-star-start-function >}}

 The next step is to pick two random points on the stage.
-Python has a handy feature already available that picks a random number between two numbers.
-To get it we have to add a new line to the top of the program:
+Python has a handy feature already available to pick a number between